 A product designer’s role is a little bit harder to define because it can be very flexible, and the scope will differ depending on the project and the team involved.
 The best analogy is that it is similar to the role of a full-stack designer that works in a multidisciplinary fashion on UX, UI, coding, project management, and other forms of problem-solving.
-The product designer is first and foremost a problem solver, dealing with any obstacles that arise throughout the product development process.
+The product designer is, first and foremost, a problem solver, dealing with any obstacles that arise throughout the product development process.

 They don’t do this alone, however.
-To solve problems, product designers will assemble teams that work on solutions, create usability tests plans, produce wireframes, and go through various rounds of A/B testing.
+To solve problems, product designers will assemble teams that work on solutions, create usability test plans, produce wireframes, and go through various rounds of A/B testing.
 The product designer remains the guardian of the product, ensuring that what is being built is relevant, cost-effective, and functional.
 All this helps them keep the various stakeholders happy.

 Now that you know the difference in roles between product design and UX design specialists, you might be wondering:

-How Does Product Design vs UX Design Differ?
+How Does Product Design vs. UX Design Differ?

 For starters, product design and UX design should never be at odds with one another.
-They are both important components of any product development and they complement each other.
+They are both important components of any product development, and they complement each other.
 To help you understand these concepts, here are some of the key differences between product design and ux design:

 Different stakeholder focus, same goal

-In their work, product designers focus on the business requirements in their work, and on creating something that is robust and scalable.
+In their work, product designers focus on the business requirements in their work and on creating something that is robust and scalable.
 For example, a product designer might ask: “Does this product experience align with the idea where business wants to be in 6 months?”
 Whereas a UX designer might ask: “How will this experience benefit our users?”.
 See the difference?

 This is not to say that a product designer doesn’t have the user’s needs at the front of their mind and that they will ignore the UX.
 Rather, they are often looking out more for the business itself for the sake of long-term sustainability and the mission as a whole.
 They are, however, fully aware of the fact that the completion of business goals depends on creating a rewarding both product and user experience.